daemonless/daemonless-site-test/docs/guides/ocijail-patch.md

 ## Why This Is Needed

+!!! note "Upcoming Native Support (OCI v1.3.0)"
+    **Good News:** The `allow.*` parameters required for .NET/Postgres have been accepted into the **OCI Runtime Specification v1.3.0**.

+    Support is currently being implemented in `ocijail` by the upstream maintainer.
+Once released, this manual patching process will become obsolete.

 FreeBSD jails have `allow.*` parameters controlling permitted operations.
 Some applications require specific permissions:

 | Parameter | Required By | Purpose |